CmrCrabs/NEA/paperwork.typ

   $ J_"xx" = 1 + lambda (delta D_x (arrow(x)))/(delta x) $
   $ J_"yy" = 1 + lambda (delta h (arrow(x)))/(delta y) $
   $ J_"yx" = J_"xy" = 1 + lambda (delta h (arrow(x)))/(delta x) $
-we then threshold the value such that $J(x) < 0$, storing it into a texture.
-This is multiplied by a saved foam texture to add some detailing and then an exponential decay function is applied every frame for smooth dissipation.
+we then threshold the value such that $J(x) < mu$, storing it into a folding map texture.

+This is multiplied by an artistic foam texture.
+The intensity $I$ of each pixel is decayed every frame with the following equation:
+$ I = I_0 e^(- zeta) $

+where
+- $mu$ is a threshold value determining whether foam is drawn
+- $zeta$ is a constant which determines the rate of decay

 ==== Level of Detail (LOD) Optimisations (Unfinished) @Code-Motion //@Crysis paper they mentioned, acerola video
 \/\/ i do not want to do this